When and Where is Rhode Island Pagan Pride Day 2019?

 Will there be food and drinks?

-Yes, there will be one food vendor (the RIPPD Cafe) run by the RI Pagan Pride Day Committee.
-We will be offering healthy lunch options including vegetarian fare.
-We are committed to running a green event, therefore, Cafe will be using bio-degradable plates, cups, and wooden utensils to ensure that we are fully eco-conscious.
+Yes, there will be delicious food at the RI Conscious Cafe, run by the RI Pagan Pride Day Committee.
+We will be offering healthy lunch options including vegetarian fare and gluten free.
+We are committed to running a green event, therefore, the Cafe will be using bio-degradable plates, cups, and wooden utensils to ensure that we are fully eco-conscious.

 Will RIPPD be collecting donations for charity?